|Home | Products | Services | Testimonials | Articles | Contact |||עברית|

 NLP is not a religion or a philosophy.
 It does not dictate what I should or should not be doing with my life; that is a personal decision that I must make.
 I can use NLP to help myself overcome personal difficulties that prevent me from living my life the way the way I have chosen.

 What are your credentials?

 In 1996 I began studying NLP (Neuro-Linguistic Programming) and became certified as a Practitioner in 1997 and as a Master-Practitioner in 1998 and opened a private practice.
 In 1999 I began teaching seminars and workshops.
 I chose an experienced Clinical Psychologist to be my supervisor and consultant.
-In addition, I studied privately with him.
-I have been a Yeshiva Rebbe and counseling students for almost 30 years.
+I have been a Yeshiva Rebbe and counseling students for over 30 years.

 Can women make appointments to see you?

 Yes--except for problems relating to sexuality where I see men only.